UniboDIFABiophysics/HOWto/SSH_access.md

         LocalForward    <remote port number> localhost:<local port number>
         ServerAliveInterval 240

-* the `User` setting is your unibo account, that will make it easier to do the ssh login
+* the `User` setting is your unibo account, that will make it easier to do the ssh login.
+Students should insert the full email account in the form `name.surname@studio.unibo.it`
 * `LocalForward` perform the tunnelling.
 This is the most important one.
   It can be used multiple times if one wants to run multiple services.
 * `ServerAliveInterval` will make sure that the ssh will send a sign of life to the server so that